Published on August 17th, 2017 | by Contributing Author0

 5. Be descriptive

-If it feels forced, you’re overwhelmed, or you just can’t come up with anything, it’s not the end of the world.
-Just give a descriptive subject with your most important words near the front of the line.
-Describe a new product or give specific details about an upcoming sale.
+If it feels forced, if you’re overwhelmed or if you just can’t come up with anything, it’s not the end of the world.
+In that case, give a descriptive subject with your most important words near the front of the line.
+Describe a new product or offer specific details about an upcoming sale.
+Sometimes a short, direct subject line is the most effective.

 Subject lines can be as fun to create as they are to read.
-With a little practice and help from the tips above, you can create some memorable subject lines that get customers to react.
+With a little practice and help from the tips above, you can create some memorable subject lines that get customers to open.
+Be sure to test your subject lines — A/B testing can help take the guessing out of which subject line might perform best.

 To continue to find subject line inspiration, look through our list of great subject lines and see what moves you.